ultraviolet-1986/patina/README.md

-echo_wrap "<Paragraph typed here>"  # Will echo and word-wrap a paragraph. to_lower "<Phrase typed here>"      # Will convert text to lower-case and echo. to_upper "<Phrase typed here>"      # Will convert text to upper-case and echo.
+echo_wrap "<Paragraph typed here>"  # Will echo and word-wrap a paragraph. to_lower "<Phrase typed here>"      # Will convert text to lower-case and echo. to_upper "<Phrase typed here>"      # Will convert text to upper-case and echo. bold "<Phrase typed here>"          # Will convert text to bold and echo. underline "<Phrase typed here>"     # Will convert text to underlined and echo.
 ```

 ## String Generators